juanpmd/juanpmd/README.md

 I'm a Full Stack developer and designer with over 10 years of experience building web applications.
 Co-Founder of Global Pioneers where I develop tools with great design, quality, performance, security, and unique user experience.

-I have worked in different companies that have delivered great products to millions of users around the world.
+I have worked in different companies that have delivered outstanding products to millions of users worldwide.
 I've worked with technologies like React, Meteor, JavaScript, CSS, Next.js, Python, and more.

 🏢 [company][company] **|**
 🏡 [website][website] **|**